Trade for Development Centre is a programme of Enabel, the Belgian development agency.

-Following the initiative taken by chocolatier Tony’s Chocolonely in the Netherlands, Belgian companies Belvas and Kalani have written a letter to Belgian policymakers calling for
+Following the initiative taken by chocolatier Tony’s Chocolonely in the Netherlands, 45 companies operating in Belgium have signed a letter to the new government calling

 Deforestation is not the result of market demand for timber alone.
 Many farm commodities and products traded daily on global markets are contributing to deforestation in a less obvious way.
 As the demand for these products increases, new arable land is required for soy, palm oil, cocoa, coffee, and other commodity crops.
 There is little action to resolve this issue as public authorities remain passive and private companies are lured by profit, but things are finally starting to move…